-The designated safeguarding lead or deputies are always available during school hours for the staff in the school to discuss any safeguarding concerns.
-Out of school hours, the lead and deputies can be contacted through work email or via phone.
+The designated safeguarding lead or a deputy is always available during school hours for the staff in the school to discuss any safeguarding concerns.
+Out of school hours, the lead and deputies can be contacted through work emails or via phone.

-More information about the role and responsibilities of the designated safeguarding lead can be found in Keeping Children Safe in Education Annex C: Role of the designated safeguarding lead.
+More information about the role and responsibilities of the designated safeguarding lead can be found in Keeping Children Safe in Education (September 2023) Annex C: Role of the designated safeguarding lead.